gonpra/moviesapi/README.md

-# Simple CRUD API with .NET 7
-This is a simple CRUD (Create, Read, Update, Delete) API created using .NET 7.
-It allows you to perform basic CRUD operations in memory or on a database using HTTP requests.

-## Technologies Used
-This API was created using the following technologies:

-.NET 7

-ASP.NET Core

-### Optional Technologies

-Entity Framework Core

-Postgresql

-Mongodb

-## Getting Started
+## Getting Started with Postgresql branch
-To use this API, you'll need to have .NET 7 installed on your machine
+To use the postgresql branch, you'll need to have .NET 7 and Postgresql v13 installed on your system

 1. Clone this repository to your local machine
+2. Install the Entity Framework cli tool using ```dotnet tool install --global dotnet-ef```
+3. Create a database named 'movies' on your postgresql instance
+4. Update the database using the existing migrations with ```dotnet ef database update```
-2. Build and run the project using ```dotnet run```
+5. Build and run the project using ```dotnet run```